vikilabs/sshnp/README.md

-## Utility to connect to ssh remote host without password
+## Utility to connect remote host over ssh without password

-This package (sshnp) does the following,

-    - Setup password less ssh connectivity to remote host with public and private key encryption
-    - Connect to remote host without password using public and private key encryption
+This utility is used to connect to remote host over ssh without feeding password everytime.
-    - Disable password less ssh connectivity to remote host

 Note: sshnp is based on openssh.
+To use this command openssh should be enabled in the remote server.

 ### How to install this package?